GreenDeploy-io/oauth-gpt/README.md

 ### Committed Plans

-- [ ] A copy-and-paste, hello-world, canonical example[^2] using micro Django and DigitalOcean App Platform to set up OAuth-protected endpoints for custom GPT.
+- [x] A copy-and-paste, hello-world, canonical example[^2] using micro Django and DigitalOcean App Platform to set up OAuth-protected endpoints for custom GPT.

-- [ ] A Loom video tutorial on how to use micro Django and DigitalOcean App Platform to set up OAuth-protected endpoints for custom GPT.
+- [ ] A Loom video tutorial on how to use micro Django and DigitalOcean App Platform to set up OAuth-protected endpoints for custom GPT. (~65% done)

 - [ ] A more polished and edited YouTube video tutorial on using micro Django and DigitalOcean App Platform.